-“Sky Ag”, using air and space to support agricultural practices on earth, is promising for crop management.
 With the advancement of drone and satellite technology, “precision farming” is taking on a whole new dimension.
-These technologies help farmers monitor their crops, track animal health, protect the environment, and save resources, like money and time.
-So, how are these tools used and where are they headed?
-Let’s find out.
+These technologies help farmers monitor their crops, track animal health, protect the environment, and save resources.

 What do drones and satellites do?

-For generations, farmers have relied heavily on old fashioned senses, such as touch, smell, and even taste to ascertain how their crops and soil are managing through the growing season.
-Today, they have the advantage of relying on sensor-laden, big equipment to efficiently and productively sow seeds, apply fertilizers and pesticides, feed animals and harvest crops.
+For generations, farmers have relied heavily on old fashioned senses, such as touch, smell, and taste to ascertain how their crops and soil are managing through the growing season.
+Today, they have the advantage of relying on advanced equipment and heavy-duty machinery to efficiently and productively sow seeds, apply fertilizers and pesticides, feed animals and harvest crops.
 Now, technology is taking crop management to the skies.
-Drones and sattelites are new, exciting tools to help farmers reduce chemical inputs, manage water usage, ensure animal welfare, and increase crop yield.
+Drones and satellites are new, exciting tools to help farmers reduce chemical inputs, manage water usage, ensure animal welfare, and increase crop yield.

 Helping Farmers manage their crops

-For instance, the average drone can cover over 160 acres of cropland in one hour and satellites can take detailed pictures every 24 hours identifying weed species, plant heights, population densities, and specific types of crop damage caused by pests.
+For instance, the average drone can cover over 160 acres of cropland in one hour and satellites can take detailed pictures every 24 hours to identify weed species, plant heights, population densities, and specific types of crop damage caused by pests.

 Close examination of a crop